ilswh/poetic-society/TESTING.md

 Return back to the [README.md](README.md) file.

 All features of Poetic Society have been tested through:
-- Code validation of HTML, CSS, Python
+- Code validation of HTML, CSS & Python
-- Browser compatability in Chrome, Firefox and Opera
+- Browser compatability in Chrome, Firefox & Opera
 - Responsiveness on mobile, tablet and desktop
 - Lighthouse
 - Defensive programming